 - Your iPhone has a good signal.
 If the signal is poor, you may not be able to send the messages.

-- The Airplane mode is not activated.
+- Airplane mode is not activated.

 Solution No.1: Toggle Airplane mode

-Solution No.2: Device Settings
+Solution No.2: Device Settings (Enable Messages)

-Solution No.3: Switch 2G
+Solution No.5: Switch Network

-Sometimes, LTE and 3G are responsible for this issue.
+Sometimes LTE and 3G are responsible for this issue.
 Switch the Voice & Data feature on your iPhone to 2G and try to resend your texts.

 - Go to Settings.

-- Choose Cellular, and make sure Cellular Data is On.
+- Choose Cellular and make sure Cellular Data is On.

 - One last thing, choose 2G.
 (You may also toggle between the options -LTE,3G,2G)

-Solution No.4: Check the recipient number
+Solution No.6: Check the recipient number

-Solution No.5: Restart your iPhone
+Solution No.8: Restart your iPhone

-Solution No.6: Reinsert SIM card
+Solution No.9: Reinsert the SIM card

-Solution No.7: Reset your network settings
+Solution No.10: Reset your network settings

 - Go to Settings

-- Tap on General
+- Tap on General > Transfer or Reset

 - Choose Reset